 Empowerment is simply defined as “the process of becoming strong and more confident, especially in controlling one’s life and claiming one’s rights.”
 Who doesn’t want to experience that?
 The sad reality is that many women believe they have lost their voice in their relationships with more dominant partners or struggle to find the confidence to speak with assertiveness.

-- You can’t change other people: If someone does not want to change, then they will not change.
-The only person that you can work on is you.
-Working to change someone else is an emotional draining and frustrating process.
+If someone does not want to change, then they will not change.
+The only person that you can work on is yourself.
+Working to change someone else is an emotionally draining and frustrating process.
 It is much better to take that energy and focus on making positive changes in your own life.
 You can also work to understand the other person and manage your reaction to them.

-- Let go of the hard feelings: Negative emotions can drain you emotionally so there is value in processing and letting go of past resentment, guilt, or negativity.
+Negative emotions can drain you emotionally so there is value in processing and letting go of past resentment, guilt, or negativity.
 Forgiveness is about freeing yourself from the power those negative emotions have on you.
 You do not need to wait for an apology in order to forgive.
-Forgiveness is for you, not the other person.
+An empowered person knows that forgiveness is for you, not the other person.

-- Comparison is the thief of all joy: If you can look at someone else’s accomplishments and it inspires you to move boldly in the direction of your own dreams, then THAT is an empowering moment.
-However, if you find that someone else’s success makes you unhappy with your own situation then you are giving that person power over your emotional experience.
-Accepting yourself is at the root of taking back your own power.
+If you can look at someone else’s accomplishments and it inspires you to move boldly in the direction of your own dreams, then THAT is an empowering moment.
+However, if you find that someone else’s success makes you unhappy with your own situation, you are giving that person power over your emotional experience.
+Accepting yourself is a foundational part of discovering your empowered self.

 Empowerment is an important and healthy component in relationships.
 It allows both parties to take responsibility for their own emotional reactions.
 If you allow your partner to dictate if you are happy or not, then you have diminished your own ability to feel and have turned over the control to your partner.
 This can be asking someone to love a “fake” version of you, especially if you avoid talking about your negative emotions or pretend that you’re “fine”.
 Later when you feel the need to speak up, it may not be received because your partner thought things were fine.

 If you find that it is hard for you to take charge of your own life or you feel the need to silence yourself on a regular basis, do not hesitate to seek some guidance.
 There is so much value in looking inward to become the whole, happy and well person that you could be.
 Stop allowing others to have the power over your life.
-Our therapists April Evans and Kristen Montiel specialize is helping clients improve assertion and feel more empowered.
+Our therapists specialize in helping clients improve assertion and feel more empowered.
 Schedule an appointment today and start taking back your own life!